SiirRandall/proton-ge-manager/README.md

 **Proton-GE Manager** is a lightweight Linux application for easily installing, updating, and managing Proton-GE builds for Steam.
 It provides a clean graphical interface built with Fyne and removes the need for manual downloads or file extraction.

+*A special thanks to [GloriousEggroll](https://github.com/GloriousEggroll) for their incredible work on [Proton-GE](https://github.com/GloriousEggroll/proton-ge-custom).
+Without their dedication and ongoing effort, this project would not exist.*

 ---

 ## Features